Dublin Airport: Rail

 There is no direct rail connection to Dublin Airport.
 However, Iarnród Éireann (Irish Rail) provide suburban and intercity railway services from Dublin Connolly and Dublin Heuston railway stations, and there are regular bus services from both stations to the airport.
-Some city bus services serve Drumcondra suburban railway station, which is on the Connolly to Maynooth railway line while the 102 route connects Dublin Airport to Sutton DART station.
-Bus services to Busáras/Dublin Connolly and Dublin Heuston railway stations connect with the Luas Red Line.
+Some city bus services serve Drumcondra station, which is on the Connolly to Maynooth railway line while the 102 route connects Dublin Airport to Malahide and Sutton DART stations.
+Bus services to Busáras/Dublin Connolly and Dublin Heuston railway stations connect with the Red and Green lines of the Luas tram system.

 Proposed rail link

 For many years, it was expected that Iarnród Éireann would extend the Dublin Area Rapid Transit (DART) to serve the airport.
 These plans were replaced with a proposal for an underground metro line, which would run from the city centre to Swords via the airport.
 The route for the line, initially known as Metro North, was announced in October 2006 and was proposed to connect with several other modes of transport.
 In 2011, it was announced that the Metro North plan would be deferred due to a lack of funding.
-As of July 2022, the project had been renamed to MetroLink and proposed to begin construction in and that, "all going well" it could be in operation by 2035.
+A revised proposal, known as Metrolink, was launched in 2018, and received planning permission in 2025.
+Construction could potentially start in and "all going well" it could be in operation by 2035.